josephlijo/software-process/technologies/azure/service-fabric/service-fabric-basics/README.md

 ## Reliable Services
 - **Is a programming model** in Azure Service Fabric
 - Two types of **reliable services** are: **stateful reliable service** and **stateless reliable service**
+- Use **Stateless service** if your microservice has no persistent state or want to manage the state in a external store such as SQL Database or Azure DocumentDB.
+- Use **Stateful service** if you want to manage your persistent state within the service itself using **reliable collections framework**. *State can be partitioned for scale and replicated across the cluster for reliability*.
-- This model helps make the application:
+- The Reliable services programming model helps make the application:
   - **Reliable**: Service stays up even in unreliable situation or network issues.
 For *stateful service*, the state is preserved.
   - **Available**: Your service is *reachable and responsive*.
 Service fabric maintains your desired number of running copies.
   - **Scalable**: No tight coupling to hardware service instances can be increased / decreased based on needs.